Last updated on February 27, 2026

 The History of Myriad in MTG

-Myriad was created in Commander 2015 and it appears in a few cards, notably Blade of Selves.
+Myriad was created in Commander 2015 where it appeared on a few cards, notably Blade of Selves.
 The mechanic was liked enough to appear in Commander Legends: Battle for Baldur’s Gate in 2022.

 Since it’s a multiplayer mechanic, myriad won’t appear in every set, just supplementary sets made to play in large groups, like the Conspiracy and Commander sets.
 Mechanics like encore, which was released with the original Commander Legends and is similar to myriad, show that there’s design space to do these types of mechanics that work best in multiplayer instead of the traditional 1v1.